-Meet the Partners: North Carolina
+Meet The North Carolina Team

 I was raised by two wonderful parents, William “Billy” and Donna Riley in the quaint town of Hillsborough, North Carolina.
 Growing-up, I wanted to do everything: Girl scouts, tap dance, ballet, cheerleading, track, theater, ceramics, water skiing and tennis just to name a few.
 Early on, I found I loved helping other people.
 At the age of 13, I began volunteering at the OCIM Thrift shop, and later, at the Ronald McDonald House.
 My parents instilled a strong work ethic in me from an early age.
 By the time I was 16, I was working part-time at Duke Medical Center, where I stayed for almost 9 years.